positive-vibezz1/guessing_game/README.md

 # READ ME PLEASE

-the game can become a simple clicker game, with an interesting twist, altho my making of simple clicker game days are over
+the guessing game can become a simple clicker game, with an interesting twist, altho my making of simple clicker game days are over, i added a bit more logic added more in depth explanations to what things do

 #### gpt info
-the chatgpt refactor is broken and i dont rlly care to fix it it, also it is using a custom gpt4 model
+the chatgpt refactor(v1) is broken and i dont rlly care to fix it it, also it is using a custom gpt4 model i asked it to refactor again apperantly it works(v2), idk.